esqueleter/lcdesigns/README.md

 # 🐯 LC Designs

-### Application made to introduct Larissa Carvalho's portfolio.
+### Application made to introduct a designer portfolio.

 #### Simple and modern layout, made to be a way to contact the designer and show a introduction about her enterprise and professional life.